WallStreetMojo

 3. Consignment: Consignment is a business arrangement through which the consignor sends goods to the consignee for sale.

-4. Consignment Agreement: It is legally written communication between the consignor and consignee, which defines the terms and conditions of the consignment.
+4. Consignment Agreement: It is a legally written communication between the consignor and consignee, which defines the terms and conditions of the consignment.

-5. Pro-Forma Invoice: When the consignor sends goods to the consignee, he also forwards statements showing details of goods such as quantity, price, etc. and that statement is called the Pro-forma invoice.
+5. Pro-Forma Invoice: When the consignor sends goods to the consignee, he also forwards statements showing details of goods such as quantity, price, etc., and that statement is called the Pro-forma invoice.

 8. Commission: Commission is the reward/ consideration for the sale of goods on behalf of the consignor.
 It is as per the consignment agreement.

-9. Account Sale: It is the statement forwarded by the consignee to consignor showing details of goods sold, amounts received, expenses incurred, a commission charged, advance payment and balance due and stock in hand, etc.
+9. Account Sale: It is the statement forwarded by the consignee to the consignor showing details of goods sold, amounts received, expenses incurred, a commission charged, advance payment and balance due and stock in hand, etc.

 #1 – Debit to Consignment Account: